hope-aitchison/redhat-sysadmin/RHCSA-exam-labs/supporting info.md

 * without sticky bit any member of staff group can delete or rename any file in that directory
 * applying sticky bit means only file owners can delete / rename files, regardless of group membership
 Visually appears under "others" but its behaviour impacts all users.

+## SELinux
+On exam, your system must be configured with SELinux in enforcing mode.
+File context is used for access to files and directories.
+Use man semanage-fcontext for useful examples.
+Booleans are on / off switches used to enable or disable specific functionality.
+If sealert is available, it can be used to print interpreted messages about SELinux details.
+restorecon is for file context relabelling only - due to the file inode.